mohamed-abdul-fattah/pova/NOTES.md

 # resources show page. ✔                                              14-11-2017
 # featured resources dashboard. ✔                                     15-11-2017
 # middleware for resources CRUD. ✔                                    14-12-2017
+# upload videos from device or a link from youtube or vimeo.
 # validate seasonal availabilities backend.
 # write custome arabic validation messages.
 # JQuery validate for resources/create and set availabilities.